Security & Trust

 |---|---|---|---|

-| Vercel | CDN, serverless functions | United States | Form submissions, email captures |
+| Vercel | Hosting, CDN, serverless functions | United States | Application requests, form submissions, email captures |

 | Resend | Transactional email | United States | Email addresses, notification content |